-“Every worker does have a role in housekeeping,” Ahrenholz said.
+“Every worker does have a role,” Ahrenholz said.
 “If they see something is becoming a problem, they need to report it.”

 Before the end of a shift, workers should inspect and clean their workspaces and remove unused materials.
 This dedication can reduce time spent cleaning later, experts say.